| Okay, so how does that translate into

 104-frame, 13-second animated .gif might be all you need!
 But

+otherwise, we need to keep going.
 Actually, YOU will keep going.
 I’ll be resting while YOU do the

 work.
 It’s all the same process from here on out.
 Just follow the